cat-a-flame/CSSHell/posts/link-hell.md

 author: cat_a_flame
 date: Created
 pageTitle: 'Link: The forgotten accessibility'
-teaser: "One of the most common mistakes: setting a color for a link, but failing to add :hover, :focus, :active and :visited properties too."
+lead: "One of the most common mistakes: setting a color for a link, but failing to add :hover, :focus, :active and :visited properties too."
 badcode: '
 a {
 color: red;